jherediagu/open-art-shield/examples/cloak-eot/README.md

 still survived the transform suite.
 The minimum EOT drift (about `0.042`) is the worst single transformed variant - the honest floor, not the headline number.

+Note the two similar-sounding averages in the JSON: `eot.averageDrift` is the score optimized during candidate search; `robustness.averageDriftAfterTransforms` is an independent post-hoc check over the full transform suite.

 ## How to reproduce

 From the repository root, after `pnpm install`: